The Centers for Disease Control and Prevention (2020) estimate that US employers lose $36.4 billion a year due to missed days of work.

 3 Helpful Activities & Intervention Ideas

-Check out the following three activities and interventions for a few quick and easy ways to get your staff thinking about workplace wellbeing.
+If you are looking for intervention ideas or other helpful activities, check out the following three suggestions for a few quick and easy ways to get your staff thinking about workplace wellbeing.

 - Workplace Mindfulness